-Seattle Housing Authority made progress on a number of capital projects in public housing communities, including envelope work, elevator repairs, and assorted projects addressing windows, appliances, fences, mailboxes, and roof replacements.
-For more information on where this work occurred, see the following table.
-In addition, the agency completed the refurbishment of the Baldwin Apartments and the renovation and expansion of Leschi House.
+Seattle Housing Authority made progress on a number of capital projects in public housing communities in 2015, including envelope work, roof repair and replacement elevator rehab, and targeted repairs at several properties.
+The agency conducted design work for exterior rehabilitation projects and security system upgrades.
+For more information on the properties where this work occurred, see the following table.
+In addition, the agency made substantial progress on the redevelopment of Yesler Terrace, a Choice Neighborhoods project.